NeotropicSAS/kuwaiba-docs/user/en/src/physical/ospman/README.md

 ## Customize the Map

-Some characteristics of the map can be changed using the [configuration variables](../../settings/configuration/variables/index.html) below are the changes enabled for the user.
+Some characteristics of the map can be changed using the [configuration variables][settings-configuration-variables] below are the changes enabled for the user.

+> **Note:** the [default values][settings-configuration-variables-default-values-ospman] ​​are listed in the configuration variables module.

+[settings-configuration-variables]: ../../settings/configuration/variables/index.html
+[settings-configuration-variables-default-values-ospman]: ../../settings/configuration/variables/index.html#outside-plant-management

 ### Map Provider